Minzy Talks 2NE1 Memories As She Preps To Form New Girl Group On ‘Slam Dunk’

 — Minzy Thailand (@MINZY_THAILAND) February 7, 2017

-Minzy also credited her years with 2NE1 as the foundation of her career in entertainment
+Minzy also credited her years with 2NE1 as the foundation of her career in entertainment.

 “[2NE1] received so much love and support from the public.
 It defines my roots,” she said.